smirfolio/tasks_prompts_chain/README.md

     - Maintainers will review your PR
     - Address any requested changes
     - Once approved, your contribution will be merged!

+## Release Notes

+### 0.1.0 - Breaking Changes

+- **Complete API redesign**: The constructor now requires a list of LLM configurations instead of a single LLM class
+- **Multi-model support**: Use different models for different prompts in the chain
+- **Constructor changes**: Replaced `AsyncLLmAi` and `model_options` with `llm_configs`
+- **New provider support**: Added official support for Cerebras models
+- **Removed dependencies**: No longer directly depends on OpenAI SDK
+- **Prompt configuration**: Added `llm_id` field to prompt dictionaries to specify which LLM to use

+Users upgrading from version 0.0.x will need to modify their code to use the new API structure.

 ## License